marcelokscunha/projects/spark-churn/README.md

 VI.
 Deploying

-The final churn prediction model was developed using ensembles of models ()
+The final churn prediction model was developed using ensembles of models, Gradient-Boosted Trees and Random Forest.
+A pipeline for pre-processing the data, training, perform hyperparameter optimizations with grid search and perform K-fold cross validation.
+Functions for pre-processing and training were created.

 For more information on the local development: [see local development notebook](./Sparkify-local.ipynb)